 top of page

 Artist and poet Amanda Holiday was born in Sierra Leone and came to live in the north of England at the age of 5.
-She studied Fine Art at Wimbledon School of Art in the 1980s and exhibited her artwork nationally before moving into film and scriptwriting.
+She studied Fine Art at Wimbledon School of Art in the 1980s and became involved in the UK Black Arts movement.
+She went on to exhibit her artwork nationally before moving into film and scriptwriting.
 Between 2001-10 she lived in Cape Town and worked in educational television.

 Holiday was awarded the Peut Guard Artist Award for 2024.
-Most recently her 1987 artwork Red Riding Hood was exhibited in Women in Revolt! which tours to Whitworth, Manchester in March 2025.
-Her artwork was included in recent group show Bloom Song and in duo exhibition Gloam both with Vivienne Roberts Projects.
+In early 2025, she undertook a research fellowship to the Smithsonian's National Museum of African American History and Culture.
+Her 1987 artwork Red Riding Hood was exhibited in Women in Revolt! which toured to Whitworth, Manchester in March 2025.
+Her artworks were included in group shows Bloom Song and Gloam both with Vivienne Roberts Projects and her work 'The Sense' is currently on show in the East Wing Biennial.

-To view portfolio (request password), for writing /art commissions or any other enquiries, please get in touch via the contact form.
+To view portfolio (request password) please get in touch via the contact form.
+For all art or other enquiries, please get in touch with Felix and Spear.

 bottom of page